redpwn/rctf/CONTRIBUTING.md

 You should first clone the repository and `yarn install`.

 The frontend and backend need to be built separately.
-You can do run these two operations concurrently for developmentby running `yarn dev`.
+You can do run these two operations concurrently for development by running `yarn dev`.

 ```bash
 $ yarn dev